 1. Community Events Grants

-evoke a sense of celebration
+that evoke a sense of celebration

-2. Major Cultural Celebrations
+2. Major Celebrations Grants

 3. Arts Festivals

-- that inspire awareness of local and visiting talent; and
+- that inspire awareness of local and visiting talent; AND

 The Community Public Art Grants Program provides opportunities to residents and artists to work collaboratively on an art project that addresses an issue or concern of mutual interest.